 You can then spray it everywhere where you think rats may visit.
 This is something you will have to do on a regular basis because the smell will disperse after a while.

-There are other plants that make a difference in the garden, among these are daffodils and marigolds.
+There are other plants that may make a difference in the garden, among these are daffodils and marigolds.
 The smell of flowering lavender will also upset their day.
-This is before we get to the range of herbs that have an adverse effect on rats.
+This is before we get to the range of herbs that may also upset rats.
 Among these are sage, black pepper, oregano and Cayenne.

 These are plants which are most likely going to be grown in your garden anyway.
 It’s most convenient to think that the plants that we like in the garden can provide us with a first line of defence against rats.
 The effect of plants grown in the garden are always going to be minimal so don’t have high expectations of this.

 Also see: what not to put in your compost pile.

 Images sources in descending order: